mvolkmann/blog/src/lua.md

 function foo(p1, p2) is just syntactic sugar for foo = function (p1, p2)

 did you say that the table.sort function sorts a table in place?

-assigning a table to a variable assigns the reference, not a copy of the table.

 In the table section, describe copying tables like the following.
 Is there a way to make a deep copy?
 Maybe something recursive?